 Take It With Vitamin C

 Vitamin C can help your body absorb iron.
 Therefore, some experts suggest drinking something rich in this vitamin, like orange juice, or taking a vitamin C supplement along with your iron tablet.
-Speak to your doctor about this before you try it, though.
+Speak to your doctor about this before you try vitamin C supplements, though.